Historic Carson House Banner

 Soon after the completion of the road, Mary Carson died on July 6, 1825 at the age of 53.
 John Carson never remarried but took to life as a host to travelers who would stop at his home.
 The first records of lodgers at the Carson House date from 1828 and he was licensed as a tavern keeper in 1832.

-John Carson and Andrew Jackson were most likely antiquated.
+John Carson and Andrew Jackson most likely knew each other.
 Both made fortunes in land speculation and Jackson presented Carson with a hickory cane in 1830 that can still bee seen at the Historic Carson House.
 But Andrew Jackson left modern day Western North Carolina for what would become Tennessee in 1787 and there’s no record of him ever returning.
-If he did visit John Carson in his home, it would have been at Carson’s original house that no longer stands.
+If he did visit John Carson in his home, it would have been at Carson’s original house that no longer exists.

 John Carson died on March 5, 1841 at the age of 88.
 During his life he made a fortune in land speculation, married twice, and had 12 children.
 He built two homes, both of which were in Burke County where he served as constable, magistrate, and justice of the peace at various times.
 He was twice elected to the state legislature and helped represent Burke county at the convention that approved the US Constitution.